ninoseki/mitaka/README.md

 ## Options

-You can enable / disable a search engine on the options page based on your preference.
+You can enable/disable a search engine on the options page based on your preference.

 !["options.png](/images/options.png "options.png")

+> [!NOTE]
+> API keys are not stored in the [storage.sync](https://developer.chrome.com/docs/extensions/reference/api/storage).
+Thus you you have to set API keys per device.

 ## Permissions